-- Increasing the seat belt use rate to 85 percent in FFY 2010 is a key strategy for reducing the state's overall fatality rate.
+- Increasing the seat belt use rate to 85 percent in FFY 2011 is a key strategy for reducing the state's overall fatality rate.
 The Click It or Ticket (CIOT) seat belt mobilization will combine high-visibility enforcement with earned and paid media to impact usage throughout the state.
 In addition, a sustained public education campaign throughout the year will deliver the additional seat belt messaging in conjunction with enforcement blitzes.
-The OTSO and its partners will focus their efforts on the State's highrisk, low-use demographics and regions. - Key strategies to reduce alcohol-related crashes and fatalities will include increased enforcement, increased earned media opportunities, improvements to the arrest process and additional court programs to address impaired driving.
+The OTSO and its partners will focus their efforts on the State's high-risk, low-use demographics and regions. - Key strategies to reduce alcohol-related crashes and fatalities will include increased enforcement, increased earned media opportunities, improvements to the arrest process and additional court programs to address impaired driving.
 Law enforcement agencies and OTSO partners will participate in the national Drunk Driving.
 Over the Limit.
 Under Arrest.
 (DDOLUA) Crackdown.
 In addition, the DDOLUA message will be used throughout the year in conjunction with enforcement blitzes.
 OTSO funding will encourage multi-jurisdictional sobriety checkpoints, especially low manpower checkpoints, combined with OVI saturation patrols and media events.
-In addition to funding DUI Courts, a Traffic Safety Resource Prosecutor Program (TSRP) and a breath testing instrument project, the OTSO will work to increase awareness of impaired driving, and other traffic safety issues, through judicial outreach. - Improvements to the traffic records system will focus on working with the Traffic Records Coordinating Committee (TRCC) to continue using 408 funds for the Location Based Response System (LBRS) project.
-Fifty-one of Ohio's 88 counties are completed, 13 more are in process of collecting data.
+In addition to funding DUI Courts, a Traffic Safety Resource Prosecutor Program (TSRP) and a breath testing instrument project, the OTSO will work to increase awareness of impaired driving, and other traffic safety issues, through judicial outreach. - The Ohio Drug Evaluation and Classification (DEC) Program is a traffic safety program that focuses on the detection, apprehension and adjudication of drug impaired drivers.
+The Ohio Technical Advisory Committee of the DEC program was formed in FFY 2010 to establish program standards and to aid in the selection and training of police officers to become certified Drug Recognition Experts (DRE) in FFY 2011. - The Traffic Records Coordinating Committee (TRCC) will continue using 408 funds for the Location Based Response System (LBRS) project.
+Sixty-three counties are completed, 10 more are in process.
 Funds will also be used to increase the number of agencies submitting crash reports electronically. - The OTSO will continue its leadership role in implementing components of the Motorcycle Safety Strategic Plan through partnerships with motorcyclists, rider groups, law enforcement, key stakeholders and the traffic safety community.
-The focus in FFY 2010 will be on continuing the Ride SMART (Sober, Motorcycle Endorsed, Alert, Right Gear, Trained) campaign that kicked off in 2009 and institutionalizing it with our local partners around the state in the 2010 riding season. - Ohio's Comprehensive Highway Safety Plan (CHSP) identifies the State's most critical traffic safety issues and problems, countermeasures being implemented and partners contributing resources to impact those problems and issues.
-The OTSO will continue as an active CHSP partner and will lead the High-Risk Behaviors/Drivers subcommittee. - The OTSO will work cooperatively with the Ohio Department of Transportation (ODOT) in incorporating speed management concepts into the CHSP, assist with the development of educational materials and partner in a speed management pilot project. - The OTSO along with other state agencies is working to develop a comprehensive strategy for addressing teen driver safety through the CHSP.
+The focus in FFY 2011 will be on continuing the Ride SMART (Sober, Motorcycle Endorsed, Alert, Right Gear, Trained) campaign that kicked off in 2009 and institutionalizing it with our local partners around the state in the 2011 riding season. - Ohio's Strategic Transportation Safety Plan (STSP) identifies the State's most critical traffic safety issues and problems, countermeasures being implemented and partners contributing resources to impact those problems and issues.
+The OTSO will continue to chair the High-Risk Behaviors/Drivers subcommittee. - The OTSO will continue to build upon the "Joining Forces to Save Lives" partnership with the Buckeye State Sheriff's Association (BSSA), the Ohio Association of Chief's of Police (OACP) and Ohio State Highway Patrol (OSHP) in an effort to reduce fatalities. - The OTSO along with other state agencies is working to develop a comprehensive strategy for addressing teen driver safety.
 Additional partnerships will be developed to address the issue from all sides: parents, teens and law enforcement.
 This campaign will be consistent with National Highway Traffic Safety Administration (NHTSA) messaging and direction. - The OTSO will expand outreach efforts to Ohio's underserved populations to reduce impaired driving and increase occupant protection.